asigalov61/SuperPiano/README.md

 SOTA Perfomance Colab/Model.
 This Piano is great for generating awesome perfomances from scratch and without any need to do anything.

-This Piano also pretty much a very close copy (or rather an reproduction of the Google Piano Trainsformer Paper/Model/Colab.
+This Piano also pretty much a very close copy (or rather a reproduction) of the Google Piano Trainsformer Paper/Model/Colab.
 Definitely check it out so that you can compare the output and reproducability with my implementation.

-Custom MIDI option also present but since it is a Performance model, it is not really designed to be controled or influenced.
+Custom MIDI options also present but since it is a Performance model, it is not really designed to be controled or influenced.

-Coming soon is the Custom MIDI DataSet training option so that you can create a Piano Performance model based on your own compositions/DataSets, which is trully amazing and inspiring. :)

 ## Some stats: